scikit-hep/awkward/docs-src/how-to-restructure-sort.md

 An optional `axis` parameter defines an axis along which to sort.
 The default is `axis=-1`, which is the last axis.

-Awkward Array axes are defined similar to Numpy axes.
+The [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html) axes are defined similar to Numpy axes.
 Unlike other operations, sorting does not support `axis=None`.

 [![Sorting axis](img/sorting-axis.svg)](img/sorting-axis.svg)

-In Akward Array, `axis=0` is the "first" axis and `axis=-1` is the last axis.
+In [ak.Array](https://awkward-array.readthedocs.io/en/latest/_auto/ak.Array.html), `axis=0` is the "first" axis and `axis=-1` is the last axis.

 ```{code-cell} ipython3
 ak.sort(array = ak.Array([[2, 5, 3], [], [None, 0], [1]]), axis=0)